diasdmhub/Zabbix_Out_of_The_Box/pod/zabbix_pod.md

 - `Zabbix Web Service`
 - `Zabbix Agent 2`

-**6.** The first time the Pod is launched, it may take about 2 minutes to be able access the Zabbix Frontend while the database is being created.
+**6.** The first time the Pod is launched, it may take about 2 minutes to be able to access the Zabbix Frontend while the database is being created.

 <BR>